ajaxray/geek-life/README.md

 By default, it will try to create a db file in you home directory.

-But as a geek, you may try to put it different location (e,g, in you dropbox for syncing).
+But as a geek, you may try to put it different location (e,g, in your dropbox for syncing).
 In that case, just mention `DB_FILE` as an environment variable.

 ```bash